-Although many migrants have credible claims to qualify for refugee status, as noted previously the COMAR only approves a small number of requests each year.
+Although many migrants have credible claims to qualify for refugee status, as noted above the COMAR only approves a small number of requests each year.
+The Mexican government may in fact be moving away from its longstanding practice of providing humanitarian visas to individuals fleeing from violence and persecution.
 COMAR reported that it had received 4,589 refugee status requests between 2009 and 2013, but had approved only 24.7 percent.
-Requests increased over 90 percent during this same period; four out of ten were from El Salvador and Honduras.91
+Requests increased over 90 percent during this same period; four out of ten were from El Salvador and Honduras.